candicejoyballarta/candicejoyballarta/README.md

 -   👩‍💻 I'm based in the Philippines.
 -   🚀 I'm currently working as a Junior Software Engineer in Collabera Digital.
 -   🌱 I'm currently learning NextJS
--   🥅 2024 Goal: To create dynamic and scallable fullstack apps
--   ⚡ Fun fact: I am currently obsessed with Stardew Valley and Sims 4
+-   ⚡ Fun fact: I am currently obsessed with Friendly Rivalry and Valorant

 ### Connect with me: